 • Monitoring one’s own responses

-This cognitive load can leave women feeling drained after social encounters, even when those interactions seem successful to others.
+This mental effort can leave women feeling drained after social encounters, even when those interactions look successful to others.

 Because their struggles are less visible, autistic women often hear they are “too social” or “too empathetic” to be autistic.
-This dismissal ignores the internal effort required to maintain those connections.
+This dismissal ignores the internal effort behind those connections.

 Emotional Regulation and Mental Health

-Autistic women often report experiencing emotions deeply and intensely.
-Rather than lacking empathy, many describe strong emotional resonance with others’ feelings, sometimes to the point of overwhelm.
-This heightened sensitivity can contribute to emotional fatigue, particularly in demanding environments.
+Autistic women often report feeling emotions deeply and intensely.
+Rather than lacking empathy, many describe strong emotional resonance with others’ feelings, sometimes reaching the point of overwhelm.
+In demanding environments, this heightened sensitivity can lead to emotional fatigue.

 • Anxiety